-- (5) No expense may be recovered if the name or logo of a political party on the sign is larger than the Assembly logo. - (6) No expense may be recovered if the size of the Assembly logo (combined with the name or logo of a political party if there is one) exceeds 20% of the total size of the sign. - (7) No expense may be recovered if any party political posters are displayed so as to be visible from the outside of the constituency office. - (8) No expense may be recovered if the name or logo of a political party are displayed so as to be visible from the outside of the constituency office, other than on the sign. - (9) In this paragraph "Assembly logo" means the Assembly logo of the flax plant.
+- (5) No expense may be recovered if the name or logo of a political party on the sign is larger than the Assembly logo. - (6) No expense may be recovered if the size of the Assembly logo (combined with the name or logo of a political party if there is one) exceeds 20% of the total size of the sign. - (7) No expense may be recovered if any party political posters materials that encourage the public to vote for any candidate or for any political party are displayed so as to be visible from the outside of the constituency office. - (8) No expense may be recovered if the name or logo of a political party are displayed so as to be visible from the outside of the constituency office, other than on the sign. - (9) In this paragraph "Assembly logo" means the Assembly logo of the flax plant.